Princesseuh/erika.florist/src/content/wiki/linux/filepickertragedy/filepickertragedy.md

 Frankly, it's much much better than the GNOME one these days, first it has thumbnails (which already means it's much better) and as is often the case with KDE stuff, it doesn't suffer from as much UX issues as GNOME's projects tend to

-However, it cannot open URLs and doesn't have a search feature but outside of those, it has all you would expect from a file picker
+However it's still has flaws, it cannot open URLs and doesn't really have a search feature outside of those, it has all you would expect from a file picker

 {% image src="./wiki/linux/filepickertragedy/kdepicker.png", alt="The KDE default filepicker", caption="Thumbnails only appear when you are a bit more zoomed but I swear, they definitely exists" %}

 So it has thumbnails and bookmarks, the "url" bar works like the one on Windows where it works both as navigation and a typing area and it even has syntax coloring in his text preview!
 It's definitely much better than the GNOME one so, what's the catch?

 Well, it's KDE.
-Unless you're already using KDE softwares, you'll have to install a lot of dependencies for it (kdialog doesn't suffice on a non-KDE setup, see below).
+Unless you're already using KDE softwares, you'll have to install a lot of dependencies for it (kdialog doesn't suffice on a non-KDE setup, see the Arch install guide below).
 KDE also has the tendency to absolutely rampage through your `.config` folder, creating many config files for softwares you didn't even know the existence of.
 It's unfortunately really hard to cleanly get specific parts of KDE due to its design

 {% image src="./wiki/linux/filepickertragedy/kdeexperience.png", alt="Trojan horse meme where the horse is the KDE file picker and the soldiers inside are 'thousands of dependencies'", caption="Stop baiting me with the pretty UI KDE!
 I know what you're up to!" %}